Why does the New Jerusalem in Revelation 21 need a wall?

 Walls In The Millennial Kingdom

 God has promised that at death every believer will immediately go to heaven (1 Corinthians 5:3; 2 Corinthians 5:6, 8).
 Revelation 19:7-16 also teaches that every believer will return to earth at the second coming of Christ.
-Consequently, Old Testament believers (Revelation 20:4) and New Testament believers will enter the future earthly 1,000 year kingdom after the Goat and Sheep Judgment.
+Consequently, Old Testament believers (Revelation 20:4) and New Testament believers will enter the future earthly 1,000 year-kingdom after the Sheep and Goat Judgment.

 Walls In The Eternal State

 During the eternal state, the city of the New Jerusalem will also have walls according to Revelation 21:9-14, 17-18.